kensanata/just-halberds/Knives.md

 they are so hard to make.
 They are kept in armories for times of war.
 You only put them on when marching into battle.
 They slow you down when plundering and when fleeing; they are cumbersome to carry around and they give you sores.
 Soldiers do not like wearing them.
+Everything you do is hard when you’re wearing a cuirass, except for fighting.

 ![Dead men, knights riding, pikes in close formation, hanged men, a mercenary drinking](images/Urs_Graf_Schlachtfeld_(1521).jpg)
 Battlefield (1521), by Urs Graf
 {: .pic }

-And with that we come to the end of the player facing rules.
-The next page has an example character sheet for your to use and the rest of the book is advice for the referee.
-If you want to referee a game, read on!

 <div style="break-after: always;"></div>